MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/use.md

 ## Localize application strings

 All of the strings in the Kudos app can be localized to support the diverse set of languages that may be spoken in your company.
-The app contains default strings for all text, but checks to see if there's a localized version in the *Employee Experience Localization* table that comes as part of the Employee Experience base solution that gets installed with the Kudos Solution when installed from AppSource.
+The app contains default strings for all text, but checks to see if there's a localized version in the *Employee Experience Localization* table.
+The table is included in the Employee Experience base solution that gets installed alongside the Kudos solution.
+The Employee Experience base solution and the Kudos solution are accessed together from AppSource.

 The [*Kudos Localization Data Import*](http://aka/ms/KudosLocalization) instructions guide you through importing all of the English localization strings into the *Employee Experience Localization* table.
 You'll also get a full list of English values that you can then use as a reference to do your localization into other languages.